riyasweetyghosh96-a11y/Task-challange/task-api/README.md

 7. Flyway will create the table **Tasks** in application startup
 8. Table schema can be found in **resource/db.migration**
 9. Try all the endpoint from postman with the help of api-docs in port: 8090
+10. It has a cross-origin bypass for http://localhost:3100